 Copper-beryllium alloys have a long history of success in resisting the cyclic stresses encountered in electrical and electronic components.
 The fatigue strength is expressed at 108 cycles with values from 240–300 N/mm2.

-All joining processes which involve the application of heat must be considered with respect to the ageing temperature.
+All joining processes must be considered with respect to the ageing temperature.
+It is preferable that parts be joined before age hardening.

 Resistance to Corrosion